-I’m writing this by the fire side, I’m wrapped up, wearing my dressing gown over all my clothes.
+I’m writing this by the fireside, I’m wrapped up, wearing my almost-pyjamas (hint: check out what to wear all day instead of pyjamas.)
 It’s a grey day, too dark even to go outside properly yet.
 But when the bad weather, dark-days-doldrums kick in, I have an antidote.
 And I’d like to share it with you here…

 But winter was also the time when the grey, dim days seemed to stretch forever.
 It never got light, it seemed, until the drear days blended into one another and I lived in a dark world – rising in darkness, going to bed in the dark, and my whole world artificially lit in between.